 D. A student's Graduation Class Rank, based upon the student's official final cumulative grade point average, will be the only rank that appears on a student's official transcript.
-The Graduation Class Rank will rank all students that have
+The Graduation Class Rank will rank all students that have graduated since the Graduation Class Rank was last calculated.
+The Graduation Class Rank will be calculated on June 15 of each year and will reflect on each graduating student's official transcript within a reasonable time thereafter.

-XXIII.
+XXIV.
 ACADEMIC HONORS